GRAPHIC: Man Sets Himself On Fire Outside Trump Courthouse

 Prosecutors in Trump’s classified documents case sharply rebuke judge’s unusual and ‘flawed’ order

 FLASHBACK: The DOJ previously argued that the President has sole discretion in deciding which records were his and which weren’t.
-They won in federal court.
+They won in court.

-“Under the statutory scheme established by the PRA, the decision to segregate personal materials from Presidential records is made by the President, during the President’s term and in his sole discretion,” Jackson wrote in her March 2012 decision, which was never appealed.
+“Under the statutory scheme established by the PRA, the decision to segregate personal materials from Presidential records is made by the President, during the President’s term and in his sole discretion,” Jackson wrote in her 2012 decision, which was never appealed.

-“Since the President is completely entrusted with the management and even the disposal of Presidential records during his time in office, it would be difficult for this Court to conclude that Congress intended that he would have less authority to do what he pleases with what he considers to be his personal records,” she added.
+“Since the President is completely entrusted with the management and even the disposal of Presidential records during his in office, would be difficult for this Court to conclude that Congress intended that he would have less authority to do he pleases with what he considers to be his personal records,” she added.

-You can read the full ruling here:
+can read the ruling here:

-– Judicial Watch vs National Archives
+vs National Archives

 Mayor Tom Henry’s Funeral and Viewing Details Announced